Top

 Hiking to Adam's Canyon Waterfall

-Winter is a great time to go since less people hike here, but you’ll want to check avalanche danger before going.
+Winter is a great time to go since fewer people hike here, but you’ll want to check avalanche danger before going.
 Since you will be hiking in a somewhat narrow canyon, the threat of a major slide is possible.
-Also make sure you have the 4 Must Hike Items for Winter Hiking before heading out!
+Also, make sure you have the 4 Must Hike Items for Winter Hiking before heading out!

 Directions